wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    PROTIP: IMPORTANT: If you lost your laptop, immediately remove the SSH and GPG keys associated with that laptop.

-   Security-concious people <a target="_blank" href="https://medium.com/@ahawkins/securing-my-digital-life-gpg-yubikey-ssh-on-macos-5f115cb01266">store their private keys in a Yubikey</a>.

-   ## Signing Key as Environment Variable
+   ## Signing Key

+1. Configure Git to use the program for signing:

+   <pre><strong>git config --global gpg.program /usr/local/MacGPG2/bin/gpg2
+   </strong></pre>

 1. Configure Git to use your chosen key for signing ("0A46826A" in the example here):

    <pre><strong>git config --global user.signingkey 62C414BA89BFBE52
-   git config --global gpg.program gpg2
    </strong></pre>

+1. Configure Git to auto-sign ALL Git Tags (called annotations by Git):

+   <pre><strong>git config --global tag.forceSignAnnotated true
+   </strong></pre>

-1. Configure Git to auto-sign git ALL commits on ALL repos (not recommended):
+1. Configure Git to auto-sign ALL commits on ALL repos (not recommended):

    <pre><strong>git config --global commit.gpgsign true
    </strong></pre>